 Before starting a diet, you need to make sure that the 14-year-old boy in question really carries too much weight.
 The CDC's body mass index calculator designed for use with children and teens can help determine this, based on the boy's weight.
 This chart compares a child's weight and height to others of a similar age.
-Children and teens are considered overweight or obese if they're heavier than 85 percent of those of a similar height and age.
+Children and teens are considered to have overweight or obesity if they're heavier than 85 percent of those of a similar height and age.
 Speak to the teen's physician for confirmation.

 As for most individuals, a combination of diet and exercise will work best for a teen boy to lose weight.
 Unfortunately, very restrictive "crash" diets or other extreme steps usually lead to regaining the weight, sometimes very quickly.
 Instead of taking the extreme approach, try eliminating junk food and eating more fruits and vegetables, along with lean meats.
 Also, skip the sodas and calorie-containing sports drinks; drink water instead.